lauchRocke/expressServer/README.md

-# This is tutorial on how to start a server with Express.js
+# This is a tutorial on how to start a server with Express.js

 The link to the blog is here:
 [blog](https://hashnode.com/preview/6288ed5daad1d357809fdfa3)